corda/samples-kotlin/Advanced/syndicated-lending/README.md

 run vaultQuery contractStateType: net.corda.samples.lending.states.LoanBidState
 ```

-Now the borrower can inspect the loan terms and approve the loan bid, to start the syndication process.
+Now the borrower (PeterCo) can inspect the loan terms and approve the loan bid, to start the syndication process.

-Go to PartyA's terminal and run the below command.
+Go to PeterCo's terminal and run the below command.
 The loanbid-identifier can be found using the vaultQuery command used earlier.

 ```
 start ApproveLoanBid bidIdentifier: <loanbid-identifier>
 ```

-One the loan bid has been approved by the borrower, the lender can start the process of creating the syndicate by
+One the loan bid has been approved by the borrower (PeterCo), the lender (BankOfAshu) can start the process of creating the syndicate by
 acting as the lead bank and approach participating bank for funds.

 Goto PartyB's terminal and run the below command.